Famous For Food

 Honjin dori – the hidden food alley in Kakegawa Less than 10 minutes away from Kakegawa station on the Tokaido Shinkansen in Shizuoka, lies a hidden gem, outdoor eateries and bars along a traditional Japanese eating street, beckoning you in for a bite and enticing you...read more

-Best 9 Things to Do in Shizuoka City Shizuoka City is the prefectural capital of Shizuoka Prefecture, and second largest city in the prefecture.
-Located between the scenic Suruga Bay and the Japan Southern Alps, there is no shortage of things to do in Shizuoka City...read more
+Best 9 Things to Do Around Shizuoka City Shizuoka City is the capital and 2nd largest city of Shizuoka Prefecture.
+Located between Suruga Bay coastline and the Japan Southern Alps, there is no shortage of things to do in Shizuoka City and its surrounds - here is a...read more